Sugar marketing: Influence on health information and guidelines

-Labelling
+Labeling

 Sugar is added to ingredients lists under dozens of different names, which, where ingredients lists are in order from largest to smallest quantity, can let sugars appear spuriously lower on the ingredients list.

-2016 US nutritional labelling changes
+2016 US nutritional labeling changes

 In 2016, the FDA enacted new requirements for US nutrition labels, which include calorie count in larger type and a separate line for added sugars.
 By July 2018 most manufacturers will need to use the new label.

 The new FDA requirements were initially proposed in 2014, they met with strong opposition from sugar and sugary food producers.
 Industry claimed the new rule lacked any scientific justification.
 Many specific companies also wrote letters requesting certain products to be exempt from the rule.
 The head of Ocean Spray Cranberries wrote a letter to the FDA explaining that cranberries without sugar are "unpalatable" and claimed that they needed to be an exception to the bill.
 The American Beverage Association wanted the measurement on the back of their labels to be in grams instead of teaspoons, saying that teaspoon measurements would carry a negative connotation that misrepresents the factual nature of nutritional information.

 The changes had bipartisan support; George W. Bush supported the FDA in its request for the legislation, and, after it was enacted under Barack Obama, said that the government had "got this right".